DevAndArtist/swift-singletongenerator/README.md

     String.setSinglton « "hello world"

+    /* we can also like this, but I prefer my custom syntax */ String.self « "42"

 ###### TODO:
  - More examples.
  - Code documentation.
+ - Wait for 2-3 needed Swift features so the generator can create true singletons.
  - Maybe some improvements to the code, when Swift 2.0 is out of beta.